 Ultimately, the development team works on assignments that lead to a completed product that is ready for release.
 In order to assure an effective workflow and a sense of purpose the product manager must determine feasibility, define requirements, detect dependencies, prioritizing, map out roadmap and project plan, align activities and test results.

-The product manager proposes operational procedures and consults with the development team about work routine and methods that they require to deliver most effectively.
+The product manager proposes operational procedures and consults with the development team about the work routine and methods that they require to deliver most effectively.

 Different methods entail other roles that take over this process and support the product manager by managing and facilitating the execution under given conditions.